- Parking Regulations

 1. Vehicles parked in violation of regulations that include handicapped spaces, fire lanes, sidewalks, blocking access, or signage and pavement markings in place are subject to towing at the owner's expense.

 2. University Police reserves the right to temporarily prohibit parking in designated lots.
-These lots will be blocked-off with signage and/or cones.
+These lots will be blocked-off with signage, cones, barricades or any combination thereof.
 Violations of these temporary orders are subject to towing at the owner's expense.

 3. Vehicle owners receiving and failing to pay three (3) or more tickets are subject to being towed or having a wheel lock placed on their vehicle with an additional fee of $35 plus $5 day for up to four (4) days.
 After four (4) days, if the wheel lock fee and all outstanding tickets are not paid, the vehicle will be towed at the owner's expense.
 Separate towing fees will be assessed by the towing service and will have to be paid directly to them.
 All outstanding ticket fines and fees must be paid to University Police before the towing service will be authorized to release the impounded vehicle.

 A motor vehicle shall be deemed abandoned if left more than 48 hours in one spot without permission.
 The vehicle shall be disposed of in accordance with the Vehicle and Traffic Law, Section 1224.